open seed package

 Ultimately, the plant needs to be located in a spot in the yard that gets at least 6 hours of full sun each day.
 Most vegetable plants require full sun.
 Occasionally you will see a Part Shade icon which generally means the plant needs 4-6 hours of sun.
 Green leafy vegetables such as spinach, lettuce and chard are examples of cool weather plants that can tolerate partial shade.

-Normal seed planting depths are usually one-quarter to one-half inch.
+Normal seed sowing depths are usually one-quarter to one-half inch.
 This is important since the seeds won’t germinate if they’re planted too deep and will dry out if they’re too shallow.
+Proper seed sowing depth ensures successful germination and healthy plant development.

 Average soil is exactly what it sounds like: regular soil that’s reasonably well-drained.
 Alternatively, if the instructions call for planting in “enriched soil”, you must add compost or other organic matter to the soil before planting.